Travel By Train to Chicago

 A first class ticket comes with free meals, which helps to make up for the additional cost.

 On long-distance trains with multiple levels, the upstairs roomettes generally have a much better view and make it easier to access the rest of the train.
-The only downside is they are less handicap accessible than the lower levels.
+The only downside is they are less ADA accessible than the lower levels.

 Avoid Connections